 What or whom was your favorite class or professor?
 Why?

-What are you going to miss the most about W&J?
+What are you most proud of doing while at W&J?

 I am most proud of serving as the president of the Panhellenic Council during my time at W&J. I came into college wanting to hold this leadership position, so it was a dream come true to do it.